douglas-guyett-mg/crimson-pangolin/documentation/turn/fast-path-optimization.md

 ## Overview

-The turn architecture is designed as modular, separate hobgoblins for clarity and maintainability.
-However, for speed optimization, these hobgoblins can be combined into a single LLM call in a "fast path" when the technology stack is chosen.
+The turn architecture is designed as modular, separate daemons for clarity and maintainability.
+However, for speed optimization, these daemons can be combined into a single LLM call in a "fast path" when the technology stack is chosen.

 ## Design Philosophy

 **Modularity First, Optimization Second**

-- **Design Phase**: Hobgoblins are documented as separate components with clear responsibilities
+- **Design Phase**: Daemons are documented as separate components with clear responsibilities
 - **Implementation Phase**: Technology choices determine whether to use modular or optimized approach
-- **Optimization Phase**: Fast path combines hobgoblins into single LLM call for speed
+- **Optimization Phase**: Fast path combines daemons into single LLM call for speed

 This approach ensures:
-- Clear specification of what each hobgoblin does
+- Clear specification of what each daemon does
 - Flexibility in implementation strategy
 - Ability to optimize without losing clarity